lumirelle/lumirelle.me/pages/posts/project-engineering/categorize-your-dependencies.md

 The difference is caused by the usage scenarios for those dependencies:

 - **builders/bundlers and their plugins** are the ones who will modify the source code and produce the final output, such as Vite, Webpack, TSDown, etc.

   For frontend projects, the builder and related packages are a huge part of dependencies, which are worth to be categorized into a separate category.

   For library packages, the builder will be simply categorized as `dev` dependencies.

 - **production dependencies** are the ones who will be used in the production environment.

   For frontend projects, it's the dependencies that will be used in the browser environment, so I call them `frontend` dependencies.

   For library packages, I call them `prod` dependencies.

 - **inlined dependencies** and **documentation** are library-specific dependencies.

-  inlined dependencies are the ones that will be packed into the library package directly while building, and the users of the library package will not need to install them, that's meaningless for frontend projects.
+  Inlined dependencies are the ones that will be packed into the library package directly while building, and the users of the library package will not need to install them that's meaningless for frontend projects.

   What's more, no one will write documentation for frontend projects.